Hurricane Sandy (2012): 60 km Wind Area Forecast (Photo credit: Canadian Pacific)

 - Monsey DDC

 - Stamford P&DC

-Northern Virginia: As of Oct.
-30, all retail offices are open.
-There are 16 remaining offices without power, but are still operating.
+Northern Virginia: All retail offices are open.
+There are 16 remaining offices without power, but still operating.

-Richmond Virginia: As of Oct.
-30, thirteen offices remain without power.
-Eight of which are in the Mountain area, 4 on the Eastern Shore, and 1 on the Northern Neck.
+Richmond Virginia: Thirteen offices remain without power.
+Eight are in the Mountain area, four on the Eastern Shore, and one in the Northern Neck.
 There’s currently no retail service in Wallops Island, due to the military not allowing access to the installation.
-Retail operations at Tangier Island have resumed, but there continues to be no ferry service to the Island.
+Retail operations at Tangier Island have resumed, but ferry service to the island has not resumed.
 Eastern Shore continues to experiencing a disruption in service due to flooding.

 The following collection points have been taken out of service: